titaniumtroop/rweightlifting/README.md

 It is desired that future versions of the package’s dashboard will permit creation of custom programs on an exercise-by-exercise basis.

-# Interactive Dashboard

-This package is designed for interactive use via the dashboard in the `shiny` directory.
-You’ll need to point the data source for both the weightlifting logs and body weight logs to the right directories.